Matetiga/SciVis-Exercises/README.md

 Building with other systems like the *.pj build system is possible.
 For more details, refer to the [CGV framework official documentation](https://sgumhold.github.io/cgv/install.html).

 ### Using Devcontainers (Advanced Users)

+**Important Note: In the current commit the code in the DEV Container does not compile correctly.
+This will be fixed later**

 Ensure you have Docker installed.
 This setup includes a preconfigured environment using a devcontainer, ideal if you are familiar with Docker and devcontainers.

 Note: Exercises require a functioning X11 server for visual output.